 Butterfly Life Cycle: Chrysalis

-The transformation of a caterpillar to a butterfly takes place in the chrysalis or pupa.
+The transformation of a caterpillar to a butterfly takes place in the chrysalis (pupa).

-Butterflies goes through a life cycle of 4 stages: egg, larva, pupa
+Butterflies go through a life cycle of 4 stages: egg, larva, pupa

 and adult.
 Inside the chrysalis, several things are happening and it is not a “resting”

 stage.
 The caterpillar’s old body dies inside the chrysalis and a new body with beautiful

 wings appears after a couple of weeks.

 The caterpillar spends most of its time eating.
 Hormonal changes occur and the caterpillar loses